albertvisser/scripts/readme.rst

     to use, simply prepend this command to the usual call to the app

+**session.py**

+    `invoke` functions for my homemade session- and ticket management

 **settings.py**

-    Configuration values for the fabfile in this directory, mostly for the mercurial repo stuff.
+    Configuration values for the fabfile (and the tasks files) in this directory, mostly for the mercurial repo stuff.

 **sort_file.py**